Obscuretone/obscuretone.github.io/public/posts/en/politics_not_strongly_typed.md

 Those labels look like types.

-They are not.

 They are hints.

 Sometimes they are useful hints.
 Sometimes they are stale comments.
 Sometimes they are marketing.
 Sometimes they are the only field the database preserved after throwing away the interesting data.

 This is why national politics discourse often loses precision the moment it touches a small place.

-It assumes the label is the object.
+It assumes the label is the object and loses the local meaning.

-It is not.

 ## Argyle 2003